 - I feel like my cog fog is much less than it was.
 My thinking seems a bit clearer, less foggy.
 It’s not perfect, but it feels like there has been a change.

 - I can do the tandem walk- the heel to toe walk is one of the tests given during the clinical trial.
 In fifteen years I have been unable to do this walk.
-It felt like the hip flexor muslce just wasn’t there.
+It felt like the hip flexor muscle just wasn’t there.
 I watched a video by Dr. Aaron Boster’s video on decoding the balance exam in which he explains what the neurologist is evaluating when giving tests like the tandem walk.
 He notes that the tandem walk evaluates balance, which is controlled by the cerebellum.
 I discussed this with my physical therapist at my appointment yesterday.
 I asked her opinion.
 She said whether there was remyelnation happening in the cerebellum or not, she couldn’t speak to.
 However her and I have been working on strengthening the hip flexor muscle and strengthening the muscles can lead to better balance.
 This is the idea of neuroplasticity: If you are strengthening the pathways to the muscles you can relearn how to balance using them.

 - My walking ability seems to have improved somewhat.
 I have been able to take more breaks from my cane.
 Having said this, there are still a lot of ups and downs.